adobe-webplatform/Snap.svg/README.md

 ### Testing

 Tests are located in `test` folder.
-To run tests, simply open `test.html` in there.
+To run tests, simply open `test/index.html`.
 Automatic tests use PhantomJS to scrap this file, so you can use it as a reference.

 Alternatively, install [PhantomJS](http://phantomjs.org) and run command
 ```sh